byjg/docker-easy-haproxy/docs/docker.md

     byjg/easy-haproxy
 ```

-The mapping to `/var/run/docker.sock` is necessary to discover the docker containers and get the labels;
+Mapping to `/var/run/docker.sock` is necessary to discover the docker containers and get the labels;

 ## Running containers

-To make your containers "discoverable" by EasyHAProxy that is minimum configuration you need:
+To make your containers "discoverable" by EasyHAProxy, that is the minimum configuration you need:

 ```bash
 docker run -d \